NoriSte/reactjsday-2019-testing-course/book/signup-custom-command.md

 <i>File: <a href="../cypress/integration/examples/signup-command/signup-command-1.e2e.spec.js" target="_blank">cypress/integration/examples/signup-command/signup-command-1.e2e.spec.js</a></i>
 [include](../cypress/integration/examples/signup-command/signup-command-1.e2e.spec.js)

-The assertions about the `user` subject yielded by the custom command are just to demonstrate you what the last `cy.wrap(user)` command is useful for: to know the user data from the caling test.
+The assertions about the `user` subject yielded by the custom command are just to demonstrate you what the last `cy.then(() => user)` command is useful for: to know the user data from the caling test.

 Cypress Custom commands have some useful options that we are not going to cover in this course, take a look at the [official documentation](https://docs.cypress.io/api/cypress-api/custom-commands.html#Arguments) for them.